andreirusu99/mUAV/README.md

 The purpouse of the project is to implement a crowd identification and monitoring system that runs on edge, on a drone that I designed and built (see *Hardware* folder for details).

-Edge computing is done on a nVIDIA Jetson Nano Dev Kit installed on the quadcopter, that runs a ROS environment of about 10 nodes.
+Edge computing is done on a nVIDIA Jetson Nano Dev Kit installed on the quadcopter, that runs a ROS environment.

 Crowd monitoring is performed using neural networks designed for edge devices (SSD MobileNet V2) and computer vision frameworks such as OpenCV.